WilvanBil/WilvanBil/_posts/2025-02-27-event-sourcing-personal-point-of-view-projection.markdown

 ## If you could rewrite a moment from your past, would you?

 There are moments we wish we could rewrite.
-That awkward comment in class, the PowerPoint presentation we bombed, the goodbye we never got to say.
+That awkward comment in class, the PowerPoint presentation we fumbled, the goodbye we never got to say.
 But events, once they happen, are immutable.
 We can replay them in our minds, analyze them from different angles, but we can't change them.

 Event sourcing works the same way.
 In software, just like in life, events are the truth of what happened—unalterable, immutable.
 But just like in life, the way we interpret those events can change everything.